actolonen/Analysis_Lab/Metabolites/HPLC/README.md

    3. "Samples": description of samples.
 This page must have these 3 columns:
           1. Sample: name of the sample.
 NOTE: the names of the standards samples must be the same as on the "Standards" page.
           2. File: the name of the LCD file.
           3. Description: the description of the sample.

+**File format conversion**
+Our Shimadzu HPLC software (Lab Solutions) outputs the chromatograms as .lcd files.
+Following [this conversation with Ethan Bass](https://github.com/ethanbass/chromConverter/issues/29#issuecomment-2313702224) the above pipeline was developed using chromConverter to extract chromatograms from .lcd files and print them as .txt files.

 **3 steps to visualize chromatograms and quantify compounds**